flyway/flywaydb.org/documentation/concepts/check.md

 {% include teams.html %}

-You can configure your pipline to fail when certain SQL Fluff rules are violated.
+You can configure your pipeline to fail when specified SQL Fluff rules are violated beyond a given tolerance level.
 This can be done by configuring `check.majorRules`,`check.minorRules`,`check.majorTolerance` and `check.minorTolerance`.

 `majorRules` should contain a comma-separated list of [SQL Fluff rule codes](https://docs.sqlfluff.com/en/stable/rules.html) which are considered to be `major`.